 According to the literary journal Storgy Magazine: “Tree Magic is a beautiful and universal tale of loss, love and learning to find a place in a world without roots.”

 The original edition of Tree Magic (2017) is published in paperback and ebook format by Impress Books and is available to order from all internet bookselling websites and selected bookshops: Amazon, Google Play, Kobo, Barnes & Noble (Nook)

 NEWS about TREE MAGIC

-Here are the latest events, selected reviews and news about Tree Magic:
+Here are the latest events, links to reviews and news about Tree Magic: